xmake-io/xmake-docs/manual.md

 ###### Set the output directory of configuration files

-Version 2.2.5 adds a new interface, mainly used for the output directory of the template configuration file set by the [add_configfiles] (#targetadd_configfiles) interface.
+Version 2.2.5 adds a new interface, mainly used for the output directory of the template configuration file set by the [add_configfiles](#targetadd_configfiles) interface.

 ##### target:set_configvar

 ###### Set template configuration variable

-2.2.5 version of the new interface, used to add some template configuration variables that need to be pre-compiled before compilation, generally used for [add_configfiles] (#targetadd_configfiles) interface.
+2.2.5 version of the new interface, used to add some template configuration variables that need to be pre-compiled before compilation, generally used for [add_configfiles](#targetadd_configfiles) interface.

 ##### target:add_configfiles

 ###### Add template configuration files

-2.2.5 version of the new interface, used to add some configuration files that need to be pre-processed before compiling, used to replace the old interface such as [set_config_header] (#targetset_config_header).
+2.2.5 version of the new interface, used to add some configuration files that need to be pre-processed before compiling, used to replace the old interface such as [set_config_header](#targetset_config_header).

 Because this interface is more versatile, it is not only used to handle the automatic generation and preprocessing of config.h, but also to handle various file types, while `set_config_header` is only used to process header files and does not support template variable substitution.